Pen-y-Fan/hexo-pen-y-fan/source/_posts/How-to-Set-up-VS-Code-to-use-PHP-with-Xdebug-3-on-Windows.md

 Refresh the webpage created earlier and Xdebug will now work on port 9004.

-Check the Xdebug helper icon is green, if it was grey click it and select DEbug, wait for it to turn green and refresh the page once more.
+Check the Xdebug helper icon is green, if it was grey click it and select Debug, wait for it to turn green and refresh the page once more.

 ### PHP CLI is different from the PHP used by Apache